flintlib/arb/doc/source/acb_mat.rst

     plane (such as a specific half-plane, strip, disk, or annulus) without the need to certify the individual eigenvalues.
-    The output is easily converted into lower or upper bounds for the absolute values or real or complex parts of the spectrum, and with high probability these bounds will be tight.
+    The output is easily converted into lower or upper bounds for the absolute values or real or imaginary parts of the spectrum, and with high probability these bounds will be tight.
     Using :func:`acb_add_error_mag` and :func:`acb_union`, the output
     can also be converted to a single :type:`acb_t` enclosing